Joy6000/Stops-Prefab/README.md

 .showWarnings(false) // If set to false warnings will not show.
 Set to true by default.
 .showLoadedCommands(false) // If set to false it will not log all commands that were successfully loaded.
 Set to true by default.
 .setOwners(['123456789123456789']) // Sets bot owners for owneronly commands.
+.loadDefaults(true) // I recommend you set this to true, it holds useful commands like reload, and help.
+Set to true by default.
 ```
 ### Making a command
 Command File in Commands Directory: